-Molecule Bond of an Bond of angle
+Molecule Bond of angle

-1 H 2 O 104o281
+1 H 2 O 1040281

 2 NH 3 107

-3 BF 3 120
+3 $\mathrm{BF}{3}$ 120

-5.6.2 Bond Enthalpy : The amount of energy required to break one mole of bond of one type, present between two atoms in the gaseous state is termed as Bond Enthalpy.
+5.6.2 Bond Enthalpy: The amount of energy required to break one mole of bond of one type, present between two atoms in the gaseous state is termed as Bond Enthalpy.
 For diatomic molecules the dissociation energy is the same as bond enthalpy.
 Bond enthalpy for H2 molecule is 435.8 kJ mol-1.
 The bond enthalpy is a measure of strength of the bond between two atoms and can be measured experimentally.
 N-N bond in N2 is stronger than the O-O bond in O2.
-Larger is the bond in the molecule.
+Larger is the bond dissociation energy stronger is the bond in the molecule.
 For heteronuclear diatomic molecule HCl the bond enthalpy was found to be 431.0 kJ mol-1.